SSBarik/ssbarik/README.md

 _Thanks for stopping by._

-I'm a creative team player seeking to use my leadership qualities and technical skills to develop solutions that matter.
+I'm a creative team player seeking to use my leadership qualities & technical competencies to develop solutions that matter.
-Currently on an expedition to develop intuitive & intelligent web applications.
+Currently inculcating strong learning & work ethics to develop intuitive & intelligent web applications.

 To connect with me,